 Curriculum Statement of Intent

 At Houghton Conquest Lower School Lower School, we believe that our curriculum should challenge and inspire pupils, encouraging them to look beyond their immediate environment.
-We want to promote a love of learning and believe that practise, resilience and patience will bring success and build confidence.
+We want to promote a love of learning and believe that practice, resilience and patience will bring success and build confidence.
 Curiosity, creativity and empathy will be nurtured and valued.
 Developing these traits in our pupils will assist them in finding a happier path through an increasingly complex world.
 Everything we do is therefore rooted in our values-based approach to education.

 Overview of topics

 |Preschool||Marvellous Me||Festivals and Celebrations||People who help us / Superheroes||Transport||Watch me Grow||Fantasy and Fiction|

 |Foundation||All about Me||Celebrations||Once Upon a Time||Amazing Adventures||Up above & down below||Our Wonderful World|

 |Year 1||Into the Woods||Fire and Ice||Wild and Wonderful|